Neurosurgery Residency Program

 There are strong ancillary services in neurology, neuropathology, neurophysiology (including electroencephalography and video monitoring) and a sleep laboratory.
 Three full-time neuroradiologists, trained and experienced in interventional neuroradiology, work closely with the neurosurgical service.

-There are 5 nurse practitioners, trained in the management of neuroscience patients, who assist on both the pediatric and adult services to ensure non-educational activities are minimized for residents.
+There are 5 nurse practitioners, trained in the management of neuroscience patients, who assist on both the pediatric and adult services to ensure that non-educational activities are minimized for residents.

 A neuroanatomical dissection laboratory, adjacent to the residents' offices, is available for practicing microdissection and vessel anastomosis, as well as dissection of human material.
 A well-equipped neurosurgical conference room adjacent to the resident's offices includes an excellent contemporary neurosurgical book collection.

 There is an active program of neurosurgical education with mandatory resident participation.
 Each Wednesday morning is devoted to a series of lectures designed to expose the residents to issues related to neurosurgical patient management.
 These lectures are carried out by the neurosurgical faculty as well faculty from other departments within the University of Chicago.
 Neurosurgical grand rounds are held every Wednesday.
 Moreover, residents are exposed to weekly subspecialty conferences, including neuro-oncology, a pediatric surgery, vascular, neuro-endocrine, neuropathology, epilepsy and spinal conferences.
 There are weekly attending rounds and ample opportunity for residents and faculty to interact.
+We routinely evaluate and update our educational activities.
+An "indications conference" is held monthly.
+We also hold surgical labs, including virtual reality simulation; the most advanced of its kind in the world.

-Please click on the following link for additional application information, how to apply.
+Please click on the following link for additional application information, how to apply